dongx-psu/CodeChanger/README.md

 # README #
 This is a Code Changer for simplified C (C99 Standard), which based on my previous compiler project.
 I added a few features to my compiler project including new grammar, pretty code printer and the application of Code Changer.
+Why there is such a project is a mystery. :D

 ## Features ##
 - Support numbers of C99 language features including pointers, complicated variable declarations, unions, etc.